lbliii/lapis/exampleSite/content/functions.md

 ---
 title: "Template Functions in Lapis"
 date: "2025-09-28"
-description: "Comprehensive guide to Hugo-compatible template functions in Lapis"
+description: "Comprehensive guide to template functions in Lapis"
-tags: ["templates", "functions", "hugo", "documentation"]
+tags: ["templates", "functions", "documentation"]
 ---

 # Template Functions in Lapis

-Lapis provides a comprehensive set of **Hugo-compatible template functions** that make your templates powerful and expressive.
-These functions follow Hugo's API while adding developer-friendly alternatives.
+Lapis provides a comprehensive set of **template functions** that make your templates powerful and expressive.
+These functions follow established conventions while adding developer-friendly alternatives.

 ## String Functions